Josephrp/shell2-cli/README.md

 * *if you  get `ERROR: Could not build wheels for PyAudio, which is required to install pyproject.toml-based projects`, make sure you install pyaudio dependencies first*:
     * on linux, `apt install python3-pyaudio`
     * on OS X, `brew install portaudio`

+* *if you do not want to use the voice input feature, or if there are audio configuration errors, install a previous version of the cli without voice input* - `pip install shell2-cli==0.105`

 2. Setup your shell2 API key by running the command from the terminal